 Focusing involves thinking through the implications of prioritising.
 If one issue is dealt with first, how will this affect the other issues?
 What will this mean for the client?

 Questions the counsellor may consider are:

-Focusing involves looking at one's own level of experience as a counsellor.
+Aside from this, the counsellor also needs to look at his/her own level of experience as a counsellor.